Real Estate Investing: 7 Steps To Get Started

 Know The Risks

-Like stock trading, the real estate market is similar.
-But unlike the stock market, the real estate transaction cost is high, and selling is not instant; it’s a process that takes time.
+Like the stock market, the real estate market is similar.
+But unlike the stock market, real estate transactions have higher cost, and selling is not immediate; it’s a process that takes time.
 Because of this, real estate is considered a low liquidity asset.
-As expected, the biggest gains are realized when you buy low and sell high.
+As expected, the biggest gains are realized when you buy low, hold, and sell high.
 Typically property needs to appreciate at least 5% to break even when you consider the transaction costs.

-Real estate investment is undoubtedly for a long-term purpose, and the risk is when you buy the wrong property and pay too much for it.
+Real estate investment is undoubtedly a long-term process, and risk comes when you buy the wrong property or pay too much for it.
 Also, you must know the legal aspects when you sell or rent out your property.

-If you want to be successful, choose your strategy and a trusted real estate agent to seek help at any point of the buying and selling life cycle.
+Choose your strategy, and partner with a trusted real estate agent to get the help needed at any point in the buying and selling life cycle.